 COUN 552/852 SOCIAL/CULTURAL FOUNDATIONS IN COUNSELING is an exploration of various cultures and their impact on human behavior.
 The focus of this course is on the powerful impact that cultural background may have on the mental health field, and on how biases may affect therapeutic relationships.
 Current issues and therapeutic techniques are addressed keeping in mind our multicultural society.
-This class will be taught by an ordained pastor or a commissioned teacher of religion who is a licensed counselor.
-This class will be offered periodically as COUN 552/852-REL and will be taught by an ordained pastor or commissioned minister of religion who are licensed counselors.
-When COUN 552/852-REL is delivered in this format, the focus will be to integrate Biblical passages that specifically address social/cultural concepts within the course.
-3 graduate credits.
+3 credits.